Fermat's principle: Analogies

 According to the "strong" form of Fermat's principle, the problem of finding the path of a light ray from point A in a medium of faster propagation, to point B in a medium of slower propagation (Fig.1), is analogous to the problem faced by a lifeguard in deciding where to enter the water in order to reach a drowning swimmer as soon as possible, given that the lifeguard can run faster than (s)he can swim.
 But that analogy falls short of explaining the behavior of the light, because the lifeguard can think about the problem (even if only for an instant) whereas the light presumably cannot.
 The discovery that ants are capable of similar calculations does not bridge the gap between the animate and the inanimate.

 In contrast, the above assumptions (1) to (3) hold for any wavelike disturbance and explain Fermat's principle in purely mechanistic terms, without any imputation of knowledge or purpose.

 The principle applies to waves in general, including (e.g.) sound waves in fluids and elastic waves in solids.
 In a modified form, it even works for matter waves: in quantum mechanics, the classical path of a particle is obtainable by applying Fermat's principle to the associated wave - except that, because the frequency may vary with the path, the stationarity is in the phase shift (or number of cycles) and not necessarily in the time.

-Fermat's principle is most familiar, however, in the case of visible light: it is the link between geometrical optics, which describes certain optical phenomena in terms of rays, and the wave theory of light, which explains the same phenomena on the hypothesis that light consists of waves.
+Fermat's principle is most familiar, however, in the case of visible light: it is the link between geometrical optics, which describes certain optical phenomena in terms of rays, and the wave theory of light (or physical optics), which explains the same phenomena on the hypothesis that light consists of waves.

+Partial obstructions are also described under diffraction.

-Equivalence to Huygens' construction
+Equivalence to Huygens's construction

-Fig.4: Two iterations of Huygens' construction.
+Fig.4: Two iterations of Huygens's construction.
 In the first iteration, the later wavefront W′ is derived from the earlier wavefront W by taking the envelope of all the secondary wavefronts (gray arcs) expanding in a given time from all the points (e.g., P) on W. The arrows show the ray directions.

-In this article we distinguish between Huygens' principle, which states that every point crossed by a traveling wave becomes the source of a secondary wave, and Huygens' construction, which is described below.
+This article distinguishes between Huygens's principle, which states that every point crossed by a traveling wave becomes the source of a secondary wave, and Huygens's construction, which is described below.